DSCKabarak/Github-Training/README.md

 ## When you are finished
 All asignments will be submitted as issues which will then be reviewed by one of the Trainers.

+Please follow all the instructions so that the reviewers may have an easy time reviewing all the assignments.